The L&D Innovation Research Report 2019

-Digital workplace is truly disrupting all business.
-The nature of work, the workplace and the workforce are evolving at incredible speed.
-This brings change to how they work, where they work and new ways of learning.
+The digital workplace is truly disrupting all business.
+The nature of work, the workplace and the workforce are evolving at warp speed.
+This brings change to how we work, where we work and new ways of learning.
 These are contributing to huge challenges with rapidly increasing requirements for learning and development teams.
-Learning professionals must become able to significantly contribute to future business success by supporting organisational performance.

-- Forging a Learning Culture with Innovation at its Core
+- Improving the Learning Culture, Engagement, and Employee Experience with Innovation at its Core

-- Applying Data to Achieve Business Outcomes and Demonstrating Value
+- Using Data to Achieve Business Outcomes and Demonstrate Value

-- Developing the Skills and Competencies to be Modern L&D Leaders
+- Developing the Skills to be Modern L&D Leaders

 - The Future – Staying at the Cutting Edge of L&D Technology